alisiddiq/historic_twitter/README.md

  (in-ns 'historic_twitter.twitter)
  ```

-3. Then call the function, specifying the query, location of the target csv and the since-date
+3. Then call the function, specifying the query, location of the target csv and the since-date (defaults to 15 days ago, if not provided)
  ```Clojure
  (get-tweets "$CNA" "CNA.csv" "2008-01-01")
  ```